jpata/jpata.github.io/content/page/research.md

 #### Identification of heavy-flavour jets with the CMS detector in pp collisions at 13 TeV
 - JINST (2018)
 - https://doi.org/10.1088/1748-0221/13/05/P05011
-- I developed a novel b-quark identification model (cMVAv2) based on xgboost, thus introducing industry-standard tools to the team.
+- I developed a novel b-quark identification model (cMVAv2) based on xgboost, thus introducing industry-standard tools to the CMS b-tagging team.